Managing Blogs

 The above example is a screenshot of a blog menu associated with a blog writing task.

 • Students can decide if their blog entry is 'private' or 'shared' when they save their work.
 The only way for a teacher to see a student's blog entry is if it is shared.
-In this case, anyone in the course can also see and comment on the blog entry, although the student can temporarily enable and disable it if desired.
+In this case, anyone in the course can see and comment on the blog entry, although the student can temporarily enable and disable sharing if desired.

 (B) This link can be used by a student to display their own entries associated with this Page/task.

-• If all students complete a blog task-using link (C), it will be much easier for the teacher to access all of the student blog entries through link (A).
+• If all students complete a blog task-using link (C), it will be much easier for the teacher to access all student blog entries through link (A).
 Otherwise, the teacher must navigate to each student's blog page, which is discussed later.

 Once a blog entry is shared, teachers and students can leave a comment on that entry.